Feb 17, 2025

-6 min read
+9 min read

 This article covers everything you’ve ever wanted to google about crypto KYC.

-Crypto companies, or virtual asset service providers (VASPs), have become a visible part of the financial system over the last decade, with terms like “Bitcoin” and “Ethereum” becoming household phrases all over the world.Yet, as businesses come up with new ways to use virtual assets, money-launderers, terrorists, and other criminals have also turned to crypto.
-This has prompted governments to bring crypto service providers under the scope of Anti-Money Laundering (AML) regulations.
-In line with such regulations, governments now require crypto businesses to implement Know Your Customer (KYC) procedures for their clients.
+However, as businesses come up with new ways to use virtual assets, money launderers, terrorists, and other criminals have also turned to crypto.
+This has prompted governments to bring crypto service providers under the scope of Anti-Money Laundering (AML) and Combating the Financing of Terrorism (CFT) regulations.
+In line with such regulations, governments now require crypto businesses to implement CDD and KYC procedures for their clients.

-What is KYC in crypto?
+What is KYC in cryptocurrency?

-KYC checks aim to identify and verify clients before allowing them access to services, or conduct occasional transactions.
+KYC checks aim to identify and verify clients before allowing them access to services or conduct occasional transactions.
 The minimum information required during the onboarding process is:

 • The client’s full name